• Skip to main content

 Ingredients For The Best Carrot Cake Recipe

-Oil - My preferred fat and tenderizer (think moist!) in carrot cake is a neutral taking oil.
-I like grapeseed oil, but canola oil also works.
+Oil - My preferred fat and tenderizer (think moist!) in carrot cake is a neutral oil, like grapeseed oil, avocado or, canola.

-Crushed Pineapple - This might be controversial, but I love crushed pineapple in carrot cake.
-Similar to a Hummingbird Cake, pineapple adds tons of moisture.
+Crushed Pineapple - Similar to a Hummingbird Cake, pineapple adds tons of moisture.
 Not a pineapple fan?
 Substitute it for applesauce or plain yogurt.

 Ground Walnuts or Almond Flour - While some prefer their carrot cakes with chopped nuts, I’ll take mine ground.
 Used like flour, ground walnuts in the batter adds a bit of texture and subtle nutty flavor.
 You may also use equal parts almond flour for a similar taste and texture.